clips ¶

 ) -> VideoNode

-Initialize a clip with default props.
+Initialize a clip with default properties or ensure their existence.

 It is HIGHLY recommended to always use this function at the beginning of your scripts!